smwoll/gbg-institute/src/pages/index.md

 templateKey: index-page
 title: GBG institute
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: heading -Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: subheading - Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
+  title: Mainpitch title - Girls Building Girls
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Mainpitch description: We’re an organization dedicated to helping young Black women navigate workspaces and bridge the gap between their goals and the necessary tools to reach them.
+description:
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  DESCRIPTION - Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.